Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

 ```
 colcon build
 ```
-this is done every time a package is created and modefied
+this is done every time a package is created and modified

 ### what is ROS2 node ?
-its a subpart of package , nodes communicate with eachother ans is used to comunicate with each other , nodes are communicating with other packages as well.
+its a subpart of package , nodes communicate with each other ans is used to communicate with each other , nodes are communicating with other packages as well.

-Nodes can be written in any languages , ie one in cpp and other in python , and they stil can communicate with each other
+Nodes can be written in any languages , ie one in cpp and other in python , and they still can communicate with each other

 Creating a node :